-All electrical equipment must be preapproved by CFM Management.
-Vendors that require access to electricity are responsible for providing their own outdoor extension cords as well as an adequate number of mats or runners which must cover all portions of the cord that lie in areas used by CFM participants.
+All electrical equipment must be approved by CFM Management.
+Vendors, who require access to electricity are responsible for providing outdoor extension cords as well as an adequate number of mats or runners which must cover all portions of the cord that lie in areas used as pedestrian right-of-ways.
 CFM Management is unable to guarantee electricity to all vendors and a specific number of outlets will be assigned upon acceptance.